 If you are convicted of a traffic or criminal offense in either a General District Court or a Juvenile and Domestic Relations District Court in Virginia, you have the right to appeal the conviction and have a new trial in a Virginia Circuit Court.
 Unlike Virginia’s General District Court and Juvenile and Domestic Relations District Court, when your case comes to trial in a Virginia Circuit Court you can have a jury trial if you wish to have one.
 The procedure you must follow to appeal a case is not complex, but it must be done within 10 calendar days of your conviction.
 It is wise to consult with an attorney if you plan to appeal your case to the Circuit Court.

-As previously discussed, if you are found guilty in a Virginia Circuit Court, you can appeal your case to either the Virginia Court of Appeals or the Virginia Supreme Court.
-However, this appeal is completely different than an appeal from a Virginia District Court to a Virginia Circuit Court.
-Unlike the appeal from a Virginia District Court to a Virginia Circuit Court, an appeal to the Virginia Court of Appeals or the Virginia Supreme Court does not result in a new trial.
-Instead, in an appeal to either the Virginia Court of Appeals or the Virginia Supreme Court, you are asking the appellate court to review your case and determine mistakes were made during your trial which prevented you from receiving a fair trial.
+If you are found guilty in a Virginia Circuit Court, you can appeal your case to either the Virginia Court of Appeals or the Virginia Supreme Court.
+However, this appeal is completely different than an appeal from a Virginia District Court to a Virginia Circuit Court and the process is quite complicated.
+Unlike the appeal from a Virginia District Court to a Virginia Circuit Court which results in a new trial, an appeal to the Virginia Court of Appeals or the Virginia Supreme Court does not result in a new trial.
+Instead, in an appeal to either the Virginia Court of Appeals or the Virginia Supreme Court, you are alleging significant mistakes were made during your trial which prevented you from receiving a fair trial and you are asking the appellate court to agree with you.